2sic/2sxc/ToSIC_SexyContent/Docs-Generator/specs/data/relationships.md

 ## Metadata Relationships

 This is a very different concept, where an Entity enriches something else.
-Read more about it in [metadata](xref:Concepts.Metadata).
+Read more about it in [metadata](xref:Specs.Data.Metadata).

 ## Advanced Topics

 * [Razor LINQ tutorial showing how to navigate between relationships](https://2sxc.org/dnn-tutorials/en/razor/linq/home)

+## APIs

 * [RelationshipFilter Data Source to find items related to another item](xref:ToSic.Eav.DataSources.RelationshipFilter)

 ## History